Annopaolo/astarte/doc/pages/user/052-using_channels.md

 triggers such as the one shown in the previous example, but won't let the user install device-wide triggers (such as connect/disconnect events).
 A claim such as `f0VMRgIBAQAAAAAAAAAAAA` or `f0VMRgIBAQAAAAAAAAAAAA.*`, instead, will allow device-level triggers to be installed.

+## Using Astarte Channels

+Astarte leverages [Phoenix Channels](https://hexdocs.pm/phoenix/channels.html) to provide real-time updates about data sent from Devices or Device state.
+Therefore Astarte Channels are usually managed via Javascript, importing the [Phoenix channels library](https://hexdocs.pm/phoenix/channels.html).

+First of all, open a channel (socket connection) to your Astarte instance.
+In order to prove that you're authorized to do so, you must provide a token and a realm name.
+For testing purposes, you can generate an all-authorizing token, through `astartectl utils gen-jwt all-realm-apis -k <your realm private key>`.

+Once the channel is open, you can join a room by providing  a regex that complies with JOIN rules [stated above](052-using_channels.html#JOIN).
+If the room is not present already, a new one will be created by Astarte before joining in.

+When in a room, it is possible to install a Transient Trigger within a room by issuing a `watch` event in the Channel.
+Rules for Transient Trigger formation can be found [above]((052-using_channels.html#managing-transient-triggers).
+Triggers can be uninstalled by issuing an `unwatch` event in the Channel.
+The payload of the event should be the name of the trigger which should be uninstalled.

+For a complete example, see the [Astarte channels example](https://github.com/astarte-platform/astarte/tree/master/examples/sensor-channels) on Github.